back to buchty.net Casiorama back to Casiorama

 • A display message comprises a maximum of 32 bytes, including marks.

-• Message start is signaled with the command marker 0x1f followed by the command itself and its (varying) number of parameters as nibbles.
+• Message start is signaled by the command marker 0x1f followed by the command itself and its (varying) number of parameters as nibbles.

 • Following the command block is a data block, signaled by 0x10, followed by up to 5 parameters such as to be printed characters or graphics patterns, again represented as nibbles.

-• Message end is signaled with the end marker:
+• Message end is signaled by the end marker:

 • 0x80|data mark=0x90 if the message is less than 32 bytes